trippleflux/nxscripts/nxtools/trunk/Readme.txt

 - In the 0.9x versions, the template parser was extended to a few portions of nxTools to allow the user to easily customize the script's output.
-So far the only customizable site commands and their available cookies are:
+So far the only customizable site commands, and their available cookies, are:

   - Viewing Approved Releases (SITE APPROVE LIST) New.Header       : N/A